 Often when we become overworked or overwhelmed it begins to impact motivation or lack thereof.
 If you are living with anxiety or depressive mood this can make simple tasks begin to feel like climbing a mountain.
 Things that used to feel relatively easy or second nature become overwhelming and near impossible.
 At times like this, even the most organised person can begin to struggle with making a decision in fear they are going to make the wrong one.

-Mundane tasks – It might sound counterproductive but simple house-work chores that you’ve been putting off can put you in a proactive mindset.
+It might sound counterproductive but simple house-work chores that you’ve been putting off can put you in a proactive mindset.
 Sweeping, tidying or organising that random draw that you hide stuff in when there’s no real place for it (yes, most of us have it).
 If you’re in the workplace, this might mean clearing or organising your desk space.
 Starting a mundane task which doesn’t take up too much of your energy or brain power gets you moving and accomplishing something, no matter how small.
 The way that our brains are wired means that once we begin the process of doing something it encourages us to keep that momentum going.

 It can feel like a real thankless task when you are trying to do your best but your hard work and dedication either goes unnoticed or you feel undervalued.
-There is real value in praise and recognition when we have achieved something or have done something well, it also increases motivation, so why not get into the habit by creating some of that for yourself.
+There is real value in praise and recognition when we have achieved something or have done something well, it also increases motivation, so why not get into the habit of creating some of that for yourself.
 Having a reward or treating yourself to something good can help to reduce the negative associations you might have with doing something that you are not particularly keen on.
 It doesn’t have to be something big or expensive, just a token that you can associate with feeling good.
 It may be nice to have work recognition, but for one reason or another this isn’t always available.
 Starting with rewarding and praising yourself is a really useful way to improve your confidence, self esteem and really become more aware of your own value in the workplace.

 Are there any other tips that help you when you are feeling stressed and unmotivated?
 Leave your suggestions in the comments.

 Sometimes there are a number of other underlying factors that increase stress and anxiety that might require some assistance from an experienced counsellor.
-If you live in the Hertfordshire or St Albans area and you would like to learn more about healthier coping techniques and stress management, you can email me in confidence and arrange a consultation.
+If you are in the St Albans, Hertfordshire area and you would like to learn more about healthier coping techniques and stress management, you can email me in confidence today to arrange your consultation.